decentralized-identity/didcomm.org/site/content/protocols/messagepickup/4.0/readme.md

 ## Endnotes

 ### Future Considerations
 The style of wrapping messages in a `delivery` message incurs an additional roughly 33% increased message size due to wrapping of the message.
-This size bloating is outweighed by the benefit of having explicit and gauranteed delivery of messages.
+This size bloating is outweighed by the benefit of having explicit and guaranteed delivery of messages.
 This issue may be resolved in future versions of DIDComm.

 Should there be a strategy for a `mediator` to indicate support for _Live Mode_ via discover features?